 I never asked him why he left me in the first place, but I acknowledged his disappearance and he gave me a vague answer about family problems.
 I don’t mind not having the answers since nothing he could have said could justify the way he left, but the lack of an explanation left me just as confused and hurt as before.

 I’ve been in toxic relationships with people much worse than the man who ghosted me and so it took me a while to accept I had been taken advantage of.
 Even though the ending was terrible, he was still a good person and I had a hard time accepting that someone so kind could do something so cruel.
-But the reality is that he hurt me and that’s okay.
 It was difficult to deal with at the time, but these days I just see the whole thing as a learning experience.

 I don’t mind being single.
 In fact I’m beginning to enjoy it.
 I’m finally learning how to be happy on my own and it feels great.